What are the use cases that Success Plans solve?

 Is there a template available for Success Plans?

-Can I use Success Plans and Objectives as criteria in Journey Orchestrator or the Rules Engine?
+Can I use Plans and Objectives as criteria in Journey Orchestrator or the Rules Engine?

-Yes, you can create a rule on Objectives by using the ‘Call to Action’ object as your source object and applying a filter for ‘Type Name = Objective’
+Yes, you can create a rule on Objectives by using the ‘Call to Action’ object as your source object and applying a filter for ‘Type Name = Objectives’

-Can I create Success Plans for Companies and Relationships?
+Can I create Success Plans for Accounts and Relationships?

-Can Admins create Success Plans automatically for companies and relationships using the Rules Engine?
+Can Admins create Success Plans automatically for accounts and relationships using the Rules Engine?

-Why does my window goes blank screen when I am attempting to share a success plan?
+Why does my window goes blank screen when I'm attempting to share a success plan?

 You might have included special characters in the Success Plan Name, remove the special characters and try again.

-Can I (as an Admin) hide a Success Plan Type, as I do not want my users to use a particular Success Plan Type for some reason?
+Can I hide a Success Plan Type, as I do not want my users to use a particular Success Plan Type for some reason?

-You cannot make a Success Plan type inactive but, you can rename the Success Plan Type Names.
-This action changes the Type name in all the past entries.
+You cannot make a Success Plan type inactive.
+But, you can rename the Success Plan Type Names.
+This action will change the Type name in all the past entries.